lastcoolnameleft/kubernetes-workshop/azure-log-analytics.md

 helm install --name omsagent --set omsagent.secret.wsid=$WORKSPACE_ID,omsagent.secret.key=$LA_KEY stable/msoms
 ```

-If this is a new Log Analytics cluster, it will take a long time (~30 minutes to initialize) and for the logs to propagate.
+If this is a new Log Analytics cluster, it will take a long time (up to 30 minutes to initialize) and for the logs to propagate.